suleymanozkeskin/fast_api_hsrw_project/README.md

 # What is this project?

 This is a website project for a university in Germany.Only enrolled students and university staff will be able to use the platform.
-Platform will serve as a forum where students and professors can publicy create discussions , make criticism on topics relevant to university.
+Platform will serve as a forum where students and professors can publicy create discussions.There will be an anonymous mode where a verified student/professor can actually state their opinion without revealing their identity.

 Another form of service will be employing and advertising tutors.
 Students can create a profile as a tutor and at the same time look and employ tutors according to their needs.An online payment system as a microservice will be implemented for those who wants to handle payments through this website.